kclynch94/wedding-planner-server/README.md

 All of the endpoints have CRUD operations

-Pros and Cons each have their own table in the data base
+Pros and Cons each have their own table in the database

 ### Venues
 * id